THE WILLING MAN Series

 Were they experiencing a deep sense of alienation?

-Did they completely abandon the help or answers upon arrival because they were not capable of receiving it?
+Did they completely abandon the prospect of help and were not even capable of receiving it?

 How would they even look and react when that help and hope finally came around?